mwpastore/sinja/README.md

 Sinja works hard to DRY up your business logic.
-As mentioned above, when a request comes in to create or update a resource and that request includes relationships, Sinja will farm out the work to your defined relationship routes.
+As mentioned above, when a request comes in to create or update a resource and that request includes relationships, Sinja will try to farm out the work to your defined relationship routes.
 Let's look at this example request from the JSON:API specification:

 ```